Raph13009/daily-blogs/posts/July25/validating-cybersecurity-saas.md

 &nbsp;

 <p>I’ve already contacted about ten GRC consultants.
 Some replied.
 Some didn’t.
-But the biggest learning so far is this: **I need to talk to real buyers** — not just experts.
+But the biggest learning so far is this: I need to talk to real buyers not just experts.
 That means:</p>

 <p>– CTOs</p>
 <p>– Cyber agencies</p>